christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 * **Perseverence:** Everyone encounters challenges when programming.
 Your success as a programmer has everything to do with your willingness to tackle difficult problems and work through them til completion.
 This takes time.
 You may encounter problems that stump you for 30 minutes, an hour, a day, and even longer!
 Albert Einstein once said, "It's not that I'm so smart, it's just that I stay with problems longer."
 The same is true, I think, of all really good programmers.
 Becomming an expert won't just magically happen.
 It takes hard work, dedication, and above all, perseverence in the face of failure.
 This module is just an introduction to programming, but sometimes just starting out can be the hardest part.
 Stick with it, and you'll succeed.
 * **Joy of Problem Solving:** I highly doubt anyone can become a really good programmer without deeply enjoying solving difficult problems that stretch their abilities to the max.
 The longer you stick with a problem before getting it, the greater the thrill you'll have and the deeper your learning will be.
 * **Play and Curiosity:** Great programmers love playing around with code.
 As they learn, they try new things out on hunches just to see what might work.
 Even when they get something right, they play around with it a bit more just to see what happens.
 This is similar to how babies learn to stand and walk.
 Babies fall down over and over again as they try to stand.
 Eventually, when they finally get it, they don't stop; instead, they try to walk, which inevitably leads to more falling.
 Yet, they keep at it, driven by some strange playful curiosity about the world around them.
-Never satisfied with their progress, they press on, eventually learning to walk and eventually run.
+Never satisfied with their progress, they press on, eventually learning to walk and even run.
 This, I think, is the way to approach learning programming--with a playful and unquenchable curiosity.
 * **Logic:** The types of problems you'll encounter in programming are very logical in nature.
-The type of logic you'll encountering doesn't come naturally to most people, but the more you practice, the easier it becomes.
+The type of logic you'll encounter doesn't come naturally to most people, but the more you practice, the easier it becomes.
 Have patience and take the time to think logically and reason through different scenarios until you discover the answer.
 You'll get better at it as you go, but only if you invest the time and energy to really *think*.
 * **Creativity:** Programming is an exceptionally creative process.
 Programmers enjoy designing and building new things.
 If writing computer programs were something a routine and mechanical, computers could probably write their own programs.

 ##Comments